Sitecore-Hackathon/2022-NameTooLongException/README.md

 The Hackathon site can be found at http://www.sitecorehackathon.org/sitecore-hackathon-2019/

 The purpose of this repository is to provide a sample which shows how to structure the Hackathon submissions.
-We highly recommend

 ## Entry Submission Requirements